 Can I copy these AI YouTube thumbnail prompt examples directly?

 Yes.
-Copy one example, replace the subject and destination, then generate in Image2Studio.
-Treat the first result as a draft to review, not a final asset.
+Copy one example, replace the video topic, hook, subject, and title-safe area, then generate in Image2Studio.
+Treat the first result as a draft to review, not a final thumbnail.

 Should the prompt be longer than the examples here?